ssayol11/iGo/README.md

   - Ubuntu:
     - $ sudo apt install libspatialindex-dev
     - $ sudo pip3 install osmnx
   - Mac:
     - $ brew install spatialindex gdal
     - $ pip3 install --upgrade pip setuptools wheel
     - $ pip3 install --upgrade osmnx
     - $ pip3 install --upgrade staticmap
     - $ sudo pip3 install osmx
 ## Usage
+The usage is so simple and easy to undestand:
+1. Firstly, you can check if the bot is operative with the command /start (it's not always ready because creating the igraph takes some time).
+2. At this moment, you can check your location using the command /where (you must have shared you location previously).
+You can also falsify your location entering some coordinates (latitude, longitude) after the command /pos.
+This last command is occult, it's just for testing.
+3. The command /go is followed by the name of the location you want to arrive.
+A path is plotted in a map.
 ## Support
 For any queries regarding the project you can contact us at:
   - Santi Sayol Pruna: santi.sayol@estudiantat.upc.edu
   - Roger Bel Clapés: roger.bel@estudiantat.upc.edu